 Saturday, Oct.
 13, was the last meeting of the Kids' POP!
 Club at the Market this season, and the several dozen children attending were met with lots of fun challenges!

-Food samples included brussel sprouts, courtesy of Uhlianuk Specialties from the Farm; mushrooms donated by Forest Treats, and pumpkin seeds, all washed down with apple cider, courtesy of Kapnck Orchards.
+Food samples included brussel sprouts, courtesy of Uhlianuk Specialties from the Farm; mushrooms donated by Forest Treats, and pumpkin seeds, all washed down with apple cider, courtesy of Kapnick Orchards.

 The Scavenger Hunt led the kids through the market with their eyes on pumpkin patches, looking for a pumpkin all dressed in his costume for Halloween.